J-Adrian-Zimmer/ProgrammableServer/README.md

 # ProgrammableServer

-If you are a Python programmer wanting to set up a server for your own application,  if you don't need a high volume, general purpose server and are put off by the complexities of Apache and BaseHTTPServer, then ProgrammableServer may be for you.
-It is easy to setup and, if necessary, reconfigure.
+If you are a Python programmer

+1. who wants to set up a server for your own applications,

+1. who doesn't need a high volume, general purpose server, and

+1. who is put off by the complexities of Apache and Python's SimpleHTtPserver

+then the ProgrammableServer may be for you.
+It is easy to setup and to write applications for.

-With ProgrammableServer, you can create a simple or complex application whose demands on a web server are few.
+With ProgrammableServer you can create a simple or complex application provided the demands on a web server are few.
 You do this by writing one or more *expanders* each of which handles a single kind of request.
-Writing an expander is made easier because you have a choice of mixins to include.
-An expander mixin consists of a few functions that provide an environment customized to your needs.

 Web servers send browser requests to handlers for processing.
 The ProgrammableServer's handler expects each expander to look over a request and then to do one of three things: